Guarantees for Real Robotic Systems: Unifying Formal Controller Synthesis and Reachset-Conformant Identification: Introduction

-However, if a system is high-dimensional, but only few outputs are relevant for verification, then the simulation relation can be too restrictive and conservative.
+However, if a system is high-dimensional, but only a few outputs are relevant for synthesis, then the simulation relation can be too restrictive and conservative.
 Thus, \textit{trace} and \textit{reachset conformance} have been proposed to relax the formal relation only to the output of a system \cite{Roehm2019}.
 In \cite{Schurmann2018}, the authors apply trace conformance by reconstructing disturbance traces for a real autonomous vehicle.
-The set of non-deterministic disturbances is then taken as the outer bounds of all disturbance traces. \textit{Reachset conformance}, on the other hand, is a further relaxation which only requires that the output traces of a system must be within the reachable set of the model, instead of traces.
-The main advantage is that a user can now more freely choose the internal structure, as long as the output is conformant, resulting in a more flexible model-order reduction \cite{Althoff2012a}, or even applying black-box identification methods \cite{Wang2021}.
-Although the amount of transferable properties reduces to reachability-based ones only, it is only a supposed disadvantage: many verification problems in formal methods are actually based on reachability, such as the computation of control invariant sets \cite{Gruber2020} and verifying collision avoidance \cite{Althoff2019}.
-First works on the identification of robot manipulators based on reachset conformance can be found in \cite{Liu2018,Giusti2021}.
+The set of non-deterministic disturbances is then taken as the outer bounds of all disturbance traces. \textit{Reachset conformance}, on the other hand, is a further relaxation that only requires that the output traces of a system must be within the reachable set of the model.
+The main advantage is that we can handle sensor noise and arbitrary disturbances, which is not possible for trace conformance since this would create infinitely many possible behaviors, resulting in a more flexible model-order reduction \cite{Althoff2012a} or even applying black-box identification methods \cite{Wang2021}.
+For transferring safety properties, reachset conformance is sufficient \cite{Roehm2019}.

+Our previous work on the reachset conformance of robot manipulators, on which this paper is based, can be found in \cite{Liu2018,Giusti2021}.
+Our work in \cite{Liu2018} aims to identify the uncertain sets of a forward dynamical model, while here, we identify a feedback-linearized robot model.
+In \cite{Giusti2021}, a reachset-conformant inverse dynamical robot model is identified.
+In these works, we have not combined reachset-conformant identification with controller synthesis.

-A different view on set-based identification is to formulate it as a synthesis problem.
-The authors in \cite{Dang2019,Batt2007} are able to incorporate additional model knowledge as Temporal logic constraints to improve identification.
+The identification of conformant parameter sets can also be viewed as a synthesis problem.
+The authors in \cite{Dang2019,Batt2007} are able to incorporate additional model knowledge as temporal logic constraints to improve identification results.